Sous Vide Lemon Blueberry Cheesecake

 • and the perfect amount - making it easy to make for a small or larger crowd

-2. Use nay fat plain Greek yogurt.
+2. Use any fat content plain Greek yogurt.
 I have used non-fat and full-fat and they both work great.

-3. If you can use vanilla extract if you do not have vanilla bean paste
+3. You can use vanilla extract if you do not have vanilla bean paste.

 4. Either fresh or frozen blueberries can be used.